Sayan751/scattered-notes/_posts/2017-09-09-javascripts-42-proto-prototype-and-co.md

 And this is what is done to inherit the instance-scoped properties from the Base class.
 So we call `Base.call(this)` from the constructor of `Derived`, where `this` points to the instance of `Derived` being constructed, and thereby *putting* the properties of `Base` to the instance of `Derived`.

-### **Accessing static members of base class** ###
+### Accessing static members of base class ###

-So we are almost done.
+We are almost done.
 One last thing is to inherit the `static` members.
 Yes, using JavaScript that is possible.
-So the first question is to how to have `static` members in classes in JavaScript.
+However, the first question is to how to have `static` members in classes in JavaScript.

-Well `static` members roughly refers to the members those are tied with class and not to the instances of the class, and thus when the `static` members are updated, the updated value is available to all the instances of the class.
-So we access the `static` members are accessed like `ClassName.staticMember`, or `ClassName.staticMethod()`, and that is what we need to implement the `static` members in class.
+Well, `static` members roughly refers to the members those are tied with class and not to the instances of the class, and thus when the `static` members are updated, the updated value is available to all the instances of the class.
+So, we access the `static` members are accessed like `ClassName.staticMember`, or `ClassName.staticMethod()`, and that is what we need to implement the `static` members in class.
 Example:

 {% highlight javascript %}
 function StaticDemo(prop1) {